webpack-contrib/mini-css-extract-plugin/README.md

 ### Advanced configuration example

-This plugin should be used only on `production` builds without `style-loader` in the loaders chain, especially if you want to have HMR in `development`.
+This plugin should not be used with `style-loader` in the loaders chain.

 Here is an example to have both HMR in `development` and your styles extracted in a file for `production` builds.